-Before you get started
+Before you get started - Articulate

-It's important you prepare properly to involve people who need care and support in your recruitment and retention.
+It's important you prepare properly to involve people who draw on care and support in your recruitment and retention.

-1. Recruitment
+1. Recruitment- Attract

-People who need care and support can help you to:
+People who draw on care and support can help you to:

 - identify the type of person they'd like to support them - support the development of job descriptions, person specifications, promotional adverts and recruitment information packs.